Geodels/gospl-global-workflows/README.md

     $ conda update conda
     $ conda env create -f environment.yml

 Activate this environment

     $ source activate gospl-global

-There is also an additional library that will need to be installed called `InitialisingEarth` available from:
+There is also an additional library that will need to be installed called `plateInputs` available from:
-+ [here](https://github.com/suoarski/InitialisingEarth.git) in the branch named `package`
++ [here](https://github.com/Geodels/plateInputs.git) in the branch named `package`
 + to install the library you will need to look at the `README` file in the github repository

 *This environment should be sufficient for all of the presented examples in this documentation.*